Rotary washing lines save a lot more space than the traditional ones. You don't need a prop and it's much easier to hang

-On the face of it, this is a standard 4-arm rotary drier that does the hob it is designed to do, but when you look closer there are a couple of things that need to be considered
+On the face of it, this is a standard 4-arm rotary airer that does the job it is designed to do.
+However, on closer inspection there are a couple of things that need to be considered

 First, this one uses a rectangular arm design.
 This claims to have benefits over the usual tubular models in terms of strength.